 The effect of people on your mental health isn’t limited to mental health professionals.
 Socialising with other people is also great for mental wellness.
 Feeling isolated is not good for mental health and having someone to talk to is beneficial.
 Try to meet people in person as much as possible.
 If your only option is to connect virtually try using a video chat – it will help you feel more connected than text on a screen.

-Handling your mental health isn’t always easy.
-However, with a plan and a little knowledge you can make a big difference to your mental wellness.
-Try implementing the tips in this guide to better care for your mental wellbeing.
+Handling and knowing what is best for your mental health isn’t always easy.
+However, with a plan and a more knowledge around the topic, you can make a big difference to your mental wellness.
+By implementing the tips in this guide, you will enable yourself to take better care for your mental wellbeing.

 We hope this guide has shed some insight into how you are able to take care of your mental wellbeing.
 Remember, helplines are available to you should you need them.